What is a Visionary Leader?

-Digital Responder: The Visionary Leader will remind the Digital Responder that he or she cannot care for every seeker indefinitely.
-The more loving thing is for Digital Responder to be a gatekeeper who makes calls on when it is time to assign a seeker to a Multiplier.
+Digital Filterer: The Visionary Leader will remind the Digital Filterer that he or she cannot care for every seeker indefinitely.
+The more loving thing is for Digital Filterer to be a gatekeeper who makes calls on when it is time to assign a seeker to a Multiplier.

 Marketer: The Visionary Leader will help the Marketer remember that the DNA we start with is the DNA we will end up with.
 It is imperative that the media content promote discovering, obeying, and sharing of the Word that we hope mature disciples will have.
 The leader will also embolden the Marketer to keep experimenting and will help the Marketer remember that the metrics that matter most are the ones at the bottom of the funnel.
 Encourage them to try many things and keep learning.

 Technologist: The Visionary Leader will encourage the Technologist to be brutally honest about what is and is not working.
 They will encourage the “less is more” approach for simple and elegant technology solutions.

 - Cheaters make good leaders.
 They cheat, skipping to the end of the Bible to see how the story turns out: Our side wins.
 Every tongue and tribe and nation is before God’s throne.
 This emboldens the leader and all followers to risk everything toward that outcome.
 This creates expectancy that what Jesus did on the cross is truly enough to save our generation.

 - Apostles tend to make good leaders.
 They often have a fairly high tolerance for ambiguity, but they will need others’ strengths if they want the ministry to continue moving forward.